 Check out this Name Typing Practice Page you can share to Google Classroom as a way for young students to start becoming familiar with the Google Classroom environment!

 Starting on the very first day of school, Pre-K and Kindergarten students build early keyboard familiarity through practicing a word they will need to write again and again throughout their educational career and beyond...
 THEIR NAME!
 They can use this simple name-typing template to begin learning to recognize upper and lower case letters and finding them on a keyboard.
 Typing a simple, familiar word is a great starting point.
+In this activity, they will also be able to practice how to click on the page to place a cursor, which will allow them to intentionally type text in a specific location on the document.
+It’s important not to be afraid to use computer vocabulary such as CURSOR with even very young students!

 Adding the extra element of the capital letter brings in the SHIFT key, which will help students transfer the essential skill of letter case into their digital work.
 This will ensure proper use of language rules such as starting sentences correctly as well as help them correctly write other proper nouns.

+Get your own copy of the name typing template!
+Preview the template here.
+Click "use template" in the upper right hand corner.
 Assign in Google Classroom so that each student gets their own copy.

 Chromebooks + Benchmark Advance Phonics and Fluency Practice + Screenshots + Seesaw...
 ALL in FIRST GRADE!?!?!